-When all their matches are consigned to history, all tennis players must be aware of the fact that their Instagram, Twitter and Facebook feeds will live with them forever.
-Here we take a cross sections of all levels of players to see who comes out as cool cats and who comes across as a snooze and snore fest.
-But beware of course, with modern media training and ‘ghost written’ posts by highly paid influencers, we help decipher who to follow and who to ignore in this modern minefield.
+When all their matches are consigned to history, all tennis players must be aware of the fact that their Instagram, Twitter, and Facebook feed will live with them forever.
+Here we take cross sections of all levels of players to see who comes out as cool cats and who comes across as a snooze and snore fest.
+But beware of course, with modern media training and ‘ghostwritten’ posts by highly paid influencers, we help decipher who to follow and who to ignore in this modern minefield.

 Feel the force of Federer’s flick.

-In interviews the man comes cross as very thoughtful with a nicely concealed passion that occasionally bursts out in his on court play.
-As a teenager he used to be a massive racket smasher until his parents banned him from the game for a few weeks.
+In interviews, the man comes across as very thoughtful with a nicely concealed passion that occasionally bursts out in his on-court play.
+As a teenager, he used to be a massive racket smasher until his parents banned him from the game for a few weeks.
 He soon learned his lesson.
-This passion you can just about hear underneath the basic factual patter of his posts.
-He was quite late to joining the twitter party but his astonishing number of followers have soon made up for that.
+This passion you can just about hear underneath the basic factual pattern of his posts.
+He was quite late to join the Twitter party but his astonishing number of followers soon made up for that.

 Serena Williams really is a social media phenomenon.
 She famously let it slip that she was pregnant by unintentionally posting a photo of herself pregnant online.
-What we leaned in hindsight was that she was making a private photo diary of the size of her growing bump on a week by week basis.
+What we learned in hindsight was that she was making a private photo diary of the size of her growing bump on a week-by-week basis.
 But one week three months into her pregnancy she tweeted the picture instead of filing it away.
 Her secret was out of the bag.
 But she soon came clean and admitted her little mistake.
 She had been planning on telling her fans soon anyway.

 Serena bangs one in.

-Serena is the first to admit that she has different personalities on court and one of those, in her own words, is ‘psycho Serena’.
+Serena is the first to admit that she has different personalities on the court and one of those, in her own words, is ‘psycho Serena’.
 It is this Serena that the general sports viewing population had taken against a few years ago.
-But they perhaps didn’t always understand the intense pressure a top class athlete has to put themselves under to achieve at the level they achieve at.
+But they perhaps didn’t always understand the intense pressure a top-class athlete has to put themselves under to achieve at the level they achieve at.
 Serena had to adopt this persona to achieve her goals.
-Naturally we don’t see any of this Serena on her twitter feed, why would we, she only brings that Serena out on court.
+Naturally, we don’t see any of this Serena on her Twitter feed, why would we, she only brings that Serena out on the court.

-If you do want a giggle try out Oracene Price’s twitter feed.
-Serena and Venus’s mother Oracene, who is now divorced from their father and childhood Svengali and mentor Richard Williams, is a true breath of fresh air on twitter.
-If you think Serena is non-corporate and genuine, you wait to you read Oracene's tweets.
-She makes looking laid back and sounding laid back into somewhat of an art form.
-You wouldn’t believe this same woman had the personality that gave us two of the feistiest competitors, not just women’s tennis, but in all of professional sports today.
+If you do want a giggle to try out Oracene Price’s Twitter feed.
+Serena and Venus’s mother Oracene, who is now divorced from their father and childhood Svengali and mentor Richard Williams, is a true breath of fresh air on Twitter.
+If you think Serena is non-corporate and genuine, you wait to read Oracene’s tweets.
+She makes looking laid back and sounding laid back somewhat of an art form.
+You wouldn’t believe this same woman had the personality that gave us two of the feistiest competitors, not just in women’s tennis, but in all of the professional sports today.

-This former top ten player and Grand Slam semi finalists has been plagued by injury of late.
-He is the proud possessor of many tattoos and his twitter is as quirky as you would expect from a man who has Dostoevsky on his body in permanent ink.
+This former top ten player and Grand Slam semi-finalist have been plagued by injury of late.
+He is the proud possessor of many tattoos and his Twitter is as quirky as you would expect from a man who has Dostoevsky on his body in permanent ink.
 Worth a follow.

 Meanwhile, on the other end of the scale, Victoria really offers very little in her tweets.
-There is little personality on show, it is more a stream of retweets and emoticons.
-Whilst a well judged emoticon at the end of some juicy text is great, pure emoticons can seem a little childish.
-We are sure in real life this former world number one and two time slam champion is more fun than her tweets.
+There is a little personality on the show, it is more a stream of retweets and emoticons.
+Whilst a well-judged emoticon at the end of some juicy text is great, pure emoticons can seem a little childish.
+We are sure in real life this former world number one and two-time slam champion is more fun than her tweets.
 Perhaps one to avoid.